TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-If we enter a random email and click on the `"Login"` button we can see our `input` in the `response`:
+Submitting a random email shows our `input` reflected in the `response`:

 <br />